-- You have a physical store: If you have a store in Austin, TX, for instance, and want shoppers from that region to get in-store pick up options or to learn about your in-store sale.
+- You have a physical store: if you have a store in Austin, Texas, for example, and want shoppers from that region to get in-store pick up options or to learn about your in-store sale

-- You have region-specific products: If you sell goods specifically related to specific regions––like Home Goods does––and you want to showcase your California-specific products to your California audience.
+- You have region-specific products: if you sell goods specifically related to specific regions and you want to showcase your California-specific products, for example, to your California audience

-- You sell internationally: And therefore have a customer base that will want to shop in their own language and currency, even if those differences are relatively small (like American versus Canadian versus British English).
+- You sell internationally: if you have a customer base that wants to shop in their own language and currency, even if those differences are relatively small (like American versus Canadian versus British English)

 Let’s look at a few examples.

-When someone shops on Everlane’s website, they can see if the item they’re browsing is available in a store near them on the product page.
-This gives shoppers the option to skip the shipping costs by picking the item up themselves, and creates an overall seamless omnichannel experience between the ecommerce and retail stores.
+When someone shops on Everlane’s website, they can see on the product page whether the item they’re browsing is available in a store near them.
+This gives shoppers the option to skip the shipping costs by picking the item up themselves, and creates an overall seamless omnichannel experience between ecommerce and retail stores.

-Using geo-location to personalize the site experience for different shoppers can increase engagement.
+Using geo-location to personalize the on-site experience for different shoppers can increase engagement.
 Some brands even pull in weather data to inform which products to recommend to shoppers in different areas.

-Here’s an example of how a brand that sells outdoor equipment could use personalized homepage hero banners to promote certain collections to customers based on the local weather forecast or season.
+Here’s an example of how you can use personalized homepage hero banners to promote certain collections to customers based on the local weather forecast or season.

 For brands that serve international audiences, geo-targeting is a non-negotiable.
 People want to shop in their language and in their own currency, for starters.

 If your brand sells apparel, you already know that sizing is different all over the world as well.
 Australian fashion brand Princess Polly uses geo-location to guide visitors to the online store that has sizes and currency in metrics the visitor will understand.